adammeh/chaos-engineering-tutorial/pod-failure/step6/text.md

 # Step 6: Create Pod replica

+Close the curl Pod by running 'Ctrl + C'.

-If we close the curl Pod and create a replica of the backend pod with:
+Now, if we create a replica of the backend pod with:
 ```
 kubectl scale deployment backend --replicas=2
 ```